valentinnavalos/valentinnavalos/README.md

 🙋‍♂️I am Valentín, a focused, dedicated Full Stack Developer.
 I'm passionate about solving problems, learning new technologies and mastering the ones I already know: JS, TS, React, Redux, TailwindCSS, NodeJs, Express, Sequelize, and PostgreSQL as a database.
 Currently adding Solidity development.🚀

-These last months at Henry coding bootcamp, in addition to the technical knownledge I learned, I developed an infinite number of soft skills, such as teamwork, ability to adapt to constant change, empathy and above all, a continuous and accelerated learning.👨‍💻💪
+Teamworker, able to adapt to constant change, empathetic and above all, a continuous and accelerated learner.👨‍💻💪

 Skills🤓: JS / TS / REACT / REDUX / NODEjs / EXPRESSjs / SEQUELIZE / TailwindCSS